polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     ```

 10. Review the output of the command you ran in the previous task and verify that the registration was successful.

+You should complete these instructions *before* attending the workshop.